hyperledger-labs/splice/cluster/README.md

 ## Available Clusters

-The public Canton Network clusters are currently hosted in Google Cloud.
+The global Canton Network clusters are currently hosted in Google Cloud.
 There are multiple clusters, each with a different purpose, all of which are accessible only through VPN: